-The teacher coach is a staff-member who supports and challenges your professional identity and vision development and helps you to (learn to) reflect on where you are in your competence and professional skills development, where you want to go and how to get there.
-Teacher coaching is provided in the second and third year.
+The teacher coach is a staff-member who supports and challenges the development of your professional identity and vision.
+The teacher coach also helps you to (learn to) reflect on where you are in your competence and professional skills development, where you want to go and how to get there.
+Teacher coaching is provided in the second and third year of the program.

 In short, a teacher coach helps you to:

 - choose electives and projects

 - reflect on choices made,

 Please check the table below to see how your teacher coach is determined:

 |B2.2||PC = TC|